-Within the borders of every state waits a monster.
+Within the borders of every state awaits a monster.
 Some states have multiple.
-While all are dangerous some will not let you escape.
-We have each ranked on a survivability index.
-The higher the number, the better chance you have of making it home.
+While all are dangerous, some will not let you escape.
+We have each been ranked on a survivability index.
+The higher the number, the greater your chance of making it home.
+In other words, 10 = safest, and 1 = dead meat.

-Alaska – The Qalupalik is an evil Inuit mermaid spirit that lives in the frigid waters off Alaska and drags victims to their deaths, giving it a chilling 1/10 survival rating.
+Alaska – The Qalupalik is an evil Inuit mermaid spirit that inhabits the frigid waters off Alaska and drags victims to their deaths, earning it a chilling 1/10 survival rating.
+If you avoid going into frozen waters off Alaska, you should be good.

-Arizona – The Mogollon Monster is a reported Bigfoot-like creature said to stalk the mountains and forests of central and eastern Arizona, earning a low 3/10 survival rating against this massive and elusive beast.
+Arizona – The Mogollon Monster is a reported Bigfoot-like creature said to stalk the mountains and forests of central and eastern Arizona, earning a low 2/10 survival rating against this massive and elusive beast.
+He’d be a good match for the Boggy Creek monster.

-Arkansas – The Boggy Creek Monster is a hairy swamp-dwelling Sasquatch relative that has been spotted near Fouke, Arkansas and is said to emit a creepy, nocturnal howl, resulting in a meager 3/10 chance of survival.
+Arkansas – The Boggy Creek Monster is a hairy, swamp-dwelling Sasquatch relative that has been spotted near Fouke, Arkansas, and is said to emit a creepy, nocturnal howl, resulting in a meager 3/10 chance of survival.
+You can see it on weekends selling RVs off 71.

-Colorado – The Tommyknockers are mischievous mine-dwelling creatures from Colorado folklore who inhabit old mines and play tricks on miners, though their pranks can turn dangerous, giving them a moderately threatening 5/10 survival rating.
+Colorado – The Tommyknockers are mischievous mine-dwelling creatures from Colorado folklore who inhabit old mines and play tricks on miners.
+However, their pranks can turn dangerous, giving them a moderately threatening 5/10 survival rating.
+I’m more into a dry humor than pranks tbh.

-Connecticut – Annabelle is a supposedly haunted doll kept in an occult museum that is said to be possessed by a demonic entity, able to move on its own and cause harm, giving it a 1/10 survival rating.
+Connecticut – Annabelle is a supposedly haunted doll kept in an occult museum that is said to be possessed by a demonic entity, able to move on its own and cause harm, giving it a 3/10 survival rating.
+The only cryptid with a lower survivability index is Michael Skakel

 Georgia – The Altamaha-ha is a Loch Ness-style river monster inhabiting Georgia’s Altamaha River, earning a moderate 5/10 survival rating.

-Pele is the dangerous Hawaiian volcano goddess known for her fiery temper, giving her a very low 1/10 survival rating.
+Pele is the Hawaiian volcano goddess known for her fiery temper, which gives her a very low 2/10 survival rating. (not pictured.
+The photographer made her angry.”

-Idaho – The Idaho Water Babies are a legendary group of tiny, fish-like humanoids said to inhabit Payette Lake in Idaho who grab swimmers to drown them in revenge, giving them a threatening 1/10 survival rating.
+Idaho – The Idaho Water Babies are a legendary group of tiny, fish-like humanoids said to inhabit Payette Lake in Idaho, who allegedly grab swimmers to drown them in revenge, earning them a threatening 2/10 survival rating.

-The Beast of Busco is a giant snapping turtle creature first sighted in Indiana in 1949, earning it a 5/10 survival chance.
+The Beast of Busco is a giant snapping-turtle creature first sighted in Indiana in 1949, earning it a 5/10 chance of survival.

-Iowa – The Van Meter Visitor is a mysterious horned, man-bat creature covered in armor that terrorized the town of Van Meter, Iowa in 1903, getting a moderate 5/10 survival rating against its terrifying appearance and unknown capabilities.
+Iowa – The Van Meter Visitor is a mysterious, horned, man-bat creature covered in armor that terrorized the town of Van Meter, Iowa, in 1903, earning a moderate 5/10 survival rating due to its terrifying appearance and unknown capabilities.

 Kansas – Sinkhole Sam is a worm-like creature said to inhabit a portion of Inman Lake in Kansas known as “The Sinkhole” — it is also known as the “Foopengerkle” though there’s no solid explanation of what that might have meant, giving it a mysterious yet moderately threatening 5/10 survival rating.